 Although Ronnie Burns’s 1969 hit Smiley is a different song, the name ‘Smiley’ would have resonated with Australian audiences familiar with (A Little Boy Called) Smiley and with the Smiley films.

 Further reading: 1.
 Newspaper mentions of singer Ray Dickson, search results 1950-1960 at Trove.
 2. Sadly, Nigel Mallet’s excellent Smiley Gets A Website has vanished permanently, but you can access a text-only version at the Internet Archive.

 This was the song heard in the first Smiley film (1956), sung by Australian zither player Shirley Abicair (b.
-Melbourne, 1928), who moved to the UK in 1953 and became a familiar face on British television.
+Melbourne, 1930; some sources have 1928).
+She moved to the UK in 1953 and became a familiar face on British television.
 This was recorded in London, produced by George Martin, later of Beatles fame.